 A small waterfall in a backyard can be an attractive addition that provides an interesting and relaxing focal point to even a very small yard.
 All of the supplies are inexpensive, and once you have all of them, a small waterfall project only takes an hour or two to complete.
 While waterfall kits limit the size of your waterfall, purchasing the elements separately allows you to make a deeper base, which benefits the plants and animals and reduces the likelihood of algae growth.

 Things You'll Need

 - 20-gallon blue or black handled tub/muck bucket

 - 1 landscaping brick

-- 3 ft of tubing that match the diameter of your pump (ask your local hardware store for help)
+- 3 feet of tubing in the diameter of your pump

 - Outdoor extension cord (if needed)

 Choose a location for your waterfall.
 For this small one, it is easy to create a surrounding landscape if it is against a wall or fence.
 If you want to have water plants in it, which will help with algae, then you will want it in a fairly sunny place.

 Cut each rope handle on your inexpensive tub through the middle and pull the ends out.